The Mark Of A Truly Great Agency New Business Director

 As you’re interviewing, be especially careful of candidates whose predominant experience lies in outside sales.

-I’m not suggesting they aren’t viable candidate, but unfortunately, outside sales positions have of course been hit lately.
+I’m not suggesting they aren’t a viable candidate, but unfortunately, outside sales positions have of course been hit lately.

-If this candidate’s main method of prospecting has been networking events, local happy hours, etc., you need to dig deeper and ask questions around their inside sales experienceespecially now.
+If this candidate’s main method of prospecting has been networking events, local happy hours, etc., you need to dig deeper and ask questions around their inside sales experience, especially now.

 And especially if your agency works with clients outside your region, which many/most do.